flatcar-archive/flatcar-docs/ignition/boot-process.md

 ### Ignition

-When Ignition runs on Flatcar Linux, it reads the Linux command line, looking for `coreos.oem.id`.
+When Ignition runs on Flatcar Linux, it reads the Linux command line, looking for `flatcar.oem.id`.
 Ignition uses this identifier to determine where to read the user-provided configuration and which provider-specific configuration to combine with the user's.
 This provider-specific configuration performs basic machine setup, and may include enabling `flatcar-metadata-sshkeys@.service` (covered in more detail below).

 After Ignition runs successfully, if `flatcar.first_boot` was set to the special value `detected`, Ignition mounts the EFI System Partition and deletes the `flatcar/first_boot` file.